khengyun/hymba/README.md

 ### Environment Setup

-Since our model employs [FlexAttention](https://pytorch.org/blog/flexattention/), which relies on Pytorch 2.5 and other related dependencies, we provide three ways to set up the environment:
+Since our model employs [FlexAttention](https://pytorch.org/blog/flexattention/), which relies on PyTorch 2.5 and other related dependencies, we provide two ways to set up the environment:

 - **[Local Install]** Install the related packages using our provided `setup.sh` (support CUDA 12.1/12.4):
 ```